 In any case, this is exciting news for Canon geeks like me.

-It is likely that the video capabilities of this NON Canon 7D Replacement will be something quite advanced.
+It is likely that the video capabilities of this NON Canon 7D Replacement was going to be something quite advanced.
 With mirrorless options, eliminating a flip up mirror saves space, speeds up the image capture process and makes video easier.

 The announcement could be perfectly timed for a big unveiling at Photokina in mid-September.
 Photokina is the biggest photography event in the World, so it wouldn't be a surprise if Canon times it this way.